Sabily

 Sabily (سبيلي, /ar/, My Way) is a discontinued Linux distribution based on Ubuntu, designed by and with the intent to be used by followers of Islam.

 Originally named Ubuntu Muslim Edition (presented as UbuntuME), development for Sabily was active from 2007 to 2011.

 Sabily was designed for Muslim users to have out-of-the-box Arabic language support and Islamic software and tools installed, including a prayer times tool, a Qur'an study tool, Hijri calendar, etc.

-The Unity shell is based on GNOME 3 on Sabily 11.10, Unity 2D for graphic cards without 3D capabilities.
-The Unity shell became available on the Sabily 11.04 Badr DVD.
-Ubuntu Classic Desktop was the default desktop in Sabily (11.04), but Unity in Ubuntu 11.04.
-The full version of Sabily comes with out-of-the-box educational software, and codecs for most commonly used media formats.
+The Unity shell is based on GNOME 3 on Sabily 11.10, Unity 2D for graphics cards without 3D capabilities.
+It became available on the Sabily 11.04 Badr DVD.
+Ubuntu Classic Desktop was the default desktop in Sabily (11.04).
+The full version of Sabily comes with out-of-the-box educational software, and codecs for commonly used media formats.

 Release history

 Sabily followed the release schedule of Ubuntu.
 After Ubuntu 9.04, its name was changed from UbuntuME, to Sabily.